ArduPilot/MethodicConfigurator/BLOG-discuss2.md

 Use *ArduPilot Methodic Configurator* to edit and upload the `49_precision_land.param` file to the FC.

-# 17. Guided operation without RC transmitter
+# 17. Productive configuration

-These are **optional**, and only make sense if you do beyond visual line-of-sight (BVLOS) autonomous flights using a companion computer.
+Some changes should be made for everyday productive operation.

-Use *ArduPilot Methodic Configurator* to edit and upload the `50_guided_operation.param` file to the FC.
+Use *ArduPilot Methodic Configurator* to edit and upload the `50_everyday_use.param` file to the FC.

 # 18. Conclusion